Chroncile

 03

-Users had no way to apply their brand consistently across a deck
+Users had no way to apply their brand consistently across multiple decks

 04

-The limited widget set constrained both users and Chronicle's AI engine, Muse
+The limited widget set constrained Chronicle's AI engine, Muse, reducing what it could generate

 05